 The disturbance causes impairment in social, educational, occupational, or other essential aspects of daily function, and the symptoms exceed the cultural or religious norms for the patient and are not better attributed to another psychological diagnosis or substance use.

-Screening questionnaires such as the Brief Grief Questionnaire (BGQ) and the Inventory of complicated grief (ICG) can reliably identify complicated grief.
+Screening questionnaires such as the Brief Grief Questionnaire (BGQ) and the Inventory of Complicated Grief (ICG) can reliably identify complicated grief.
 There are some screening tools designed to predict complicated grief in the spouses of cancer patients.
-These two scales, Family Adaptability and Cohesion Evaluation Scale (FACES III), and the Brief Symptom Inventory (BSI) assess family functioning, psychological functioning, and grief reaction.
+These 2 scales, the Family Adaptability and Cohesion Evaluation Scale (FACES III) and the Brief Symptom Inventory (BSI), assess family functioning, psychological functioning, and grief reaction.

 The grief evaluation measure (GEM) can also assist in identifying the development of complicated grief symptoms in a mourning adult.
-It assesses both qualitative and quantitative risk factors including mourner's loss and medical history, financial resources both before and after the loss, and circumstances surrounding the death.
-It provides in-depth information on bereaved individuals' subjective grief symptoms and associated experience.
+This evaluation assesses qualitative and quantitative risk factors, including the mourner's loss and medical history, financial resources before and after the loss, and circumstances surrounding the death.
+The GEM also provides in-depth information on bereaved individuals' subjective grief symptoms and associated experiences.

-Normal Grief: Most bereaved persons adapt over six months to 2 years.
+Normal Grief: Most bereaved persons adapt over 6 months to 1 year.

-Complicated grief should be differentiated from major depressive disorder (MDD) and post-traumatic stress disorder (PTSD).
-Complicated grief's classic symptom presentation of yearning and sorrow, along with the preoccupied thoughts of the deceased and the inability to accept the reality of death, help in differentiating this from MDD and PTSD.
+Differentiate complicated grief from major depressive disorder (MDD) and posttraumatic stress disorder (PTSD).
+Complicated grief's classic symptom presentation of yearning and sorrow, along with the preoccupied thoughts of the deceased and the inability to accept the reality of death, help in differentiating this condition from MDD and PTSD.